Website security; something that you don’t pay attention to unless some creepy malware or malicious code harms your website.

 Since you are using WordPress, you know the default link to logging to the WordPress admin is the same for all WordPress sites by default.

 Now, this is like advertising your house address to everyone.
-But there are some nice plugins to ensure the login and admin links are changed from the default.
+But there are some excellent plugins which change the login and admin links from the default.

 One such plugin is WPS Hide Login.